 Furthermore, according to medical professionals, people suffering from some underlying disease are more prone than others.
 These diseases include – asthma, diabetes, kidney problems, heart disease, cancer, dementia, etc. Pregnant women should also take extra precautions.

 Likewise, If you are suffering from any form of asthma, you are more likely to suffer complications from COVID-19.
 Keep these things in mind:

 - Take extra precautions to avoid asthma attacks

 - Follow medication instructions and refill them regularly

 - Contact your physician with any difficulty breathing

 - Regularly visit your primary care provider

 - Avoid food and drinks that may trigger attacks

-If your medical history includes cancer, you should take steps to isolate yourself.
-Your body has low immunity as compared to others.
-The pathogens could easily get into your body and do more damage.
+So if your medical history includes cancer, you should take steps to isolate yourself.

 - Avoid changing treatment schedules and follow medication instructions